game-ci/documentation/docs/docker/02-customize-docker-images.md

 ruby 2.6.0p0 (2018-12-25 revision 66547) [x86_64-linux]
 ```

-If you are using https://github.com/marketplace/actions/unity-builder you can then customize the docker image used during build with the following parameter: https://game.ci/docs/github/builder#customimage
+If you are using [github-actions unity-builder](https://github.com/marketplace/actions/unity-builder) you can then customize the docker image used during build with the following parameter: https://game.ci/docs/github/builder#customimage

-For more information on how to publish to docker hub, you may refer to https://docs.docker.com/docker-hub/repos/
+For more information on how to publish to docker hub, you may refer to [docker's documentation](https://docs.docker.com/docker-hub/repos/)